 Reviewing data and systemically fixing problems is great, but if there are a lot of one-off issues, it is important to be able to monitor and understand these things as they happen or you’ll have to simply accept the lost productivity and revenue as an operational cost (who wants to do that)!

-What KPIs impact the bottom line?
+What KPIs Impact the Bottom Line?

 Gathering machine and operational data is necessary to best identify bottlenecks and issues in production.
-Having this data allows you to look at specifc machine reason codes or operational processes that may be negatively impacting manufacturing performance.
+Having this data allows you to look at specific machine reason codes or operational processes that may be negatively impacting manufacturing performance.